Wormwood (Artemisia absinthium)

 Diuretics: theoretical additive effect.

-Pregnancy medications: AVOID — uterine stimulant.
+Pregnancy medications: avoid — uterine stimulant.

 GABAergic medications (benzodiazepines, barbiturates, gabapentin): theoretical opposing pharmacology — clinical relevance unclear.